Nutmeg graters are designed to grate portions of a whole nutmeg to a coarse powder. They have fine teeth with which to do this.

 By the early 1700s, simple ones started to emerge for use by the lower-orders toiling as cooks in the kitchens as well.
 The kitchen ones were made of wood, iron or tin.

-In the 1800s, the price of nutmeg started to fall, thanks in part to new plantations in places such as Grenada.
+As the 1800s progressed, the price of nutmeg started to fall, thanks in part to new plantations in places such as Grenada.
 As the spice became more accessible, recipe writers responded by incorporating it into recipes.
 By the mid-1800s, approximately 20% of all recipes of the time called for nutmeg, and so the demand for kitchen nutmeg graters grew accordingly.
 With the inventiveness of the Victorian age, technology came to play a hand in devising more mechanized nutmeg graters to make the task easier for cooks.

 The Nutmeg Grater: A Kitchen Collectible, And So Much More.
 Journal of Antiques and Collectibles.
 19 June 2016.
 Accessed October 2019 at http://journalofantiques.com/features/nutmeg-grater-kitchen-collectible-much/